uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 You can install PHP using the Microsoft Web Platform Insaller at https://www.iis.net/downloads/microsoft/web-platform-installer

-Copy the file
-`wordpress/wp-content/themes/angular-theme/config/config.php.template`
-to a new file called `config.php` in the same directory and fill in the config values.
-This file will be ignored by git, so you can safely fill in the template values with real values.

 You should be able to launch the site by selecting the "on local server" run configuration in IntelliJ and clicking "Play".